Hartmannsolution/start_code/README.md

 /add | POST | Create new user
 /:id | PUT | Update user by id
 /:id | DELETE | Delete user by id

+## JWT token
+There is a branch: jwt on git where jwt is implemented on the backend.
+In routes/login.js is the login endpoint and in routes/users.js is the authentication middleware where the token is verified on a protected route.